Long. Live. ASAP

 Long.
 Live.
 ASAP (stylized as LONG.LIVE.A$AP) is the debut studio album by American rapper ASAP Rocky.
 It was released on January 15, 2013, by ASAP Worldwide, Polo Grounds Music, and RCA Records.
-The album features guest appearances from Kendrick Lamar, Schoolboy Q, 2 Chainz, Drake, Big K.R.I.T., Santigold, Overdoz, Yelawolf, Florence Welch, Danny Brown, Action Bronson, Joey Badass, Gunplay, and ASAP Ferg.
+The album, a hip-hop and cloud rap record, features guest appearances from Kendrick Lamar, Schoolboy Q, 2 Chainz, Drake, Big K.R.I.T., Santigold, Overdoz, Yelawolf, Florence Welch, Danny Brown, Action Bronson, Joey Badass, Gunplay, and ASAP Ferg.
 The album's production was handled by Rocky himself (under the pseudonym Lord Flacko), Hector Delgado, Hit-Boy, Clams Casino, Jim Jonsin, T-Minus, Danger Mouse, 40, Skrillex, and Emile Haynie, among other high-profile producers.

-The album was supported with four singles—"Goldie", "Fuckin' Problems", "Wild for the Night", and "Fashion Killa"—and Rocky's Long.
+The album was supported with four singles: "Goldie", "FuckinProblems", "Wild for the Night", and "Fashion Killa".
+"Fuckin' Problems" was Rocky's first single to reach the top 10 of the Billboard Hot 100, peaking at number 8, while "Wild for the Night" peaked at number 80 on the chart.
+The title track was also released as a promotional single, and charted at number 86 on the Hot 100.
+The album was also supported by Rocky's Long.
 Live.
-ASAP national tour with rappers Schoolboy Q and Danny Brown.
-It received generally positive reviews from critics, and charted at number one on the US Billboard 200.
+ASAP National Tour, featuring Schoolboy Q and Danny Brown as supporting acts.
+The album itself received generally positive reviews from critics, and charted at number one on the US Billboard 200, alongside topping the UK R&B Albums chart, the Top R&B/Hip-Hop Albums, and the Canadian Albums chart.